 Surah Kausar is one of the short chapters of the Quran that is located in juz 30 of the Quran.
-God revealed this surah to Prophet Muhammad after one of his enemies said that he has no posterity, because all of his sons had die.
+God revealed this surah to Prophet Muhammad after one of his enemies said that he had no posterity because all his sons had died.
 God gives the good news of Fatimah, the daughter of the Prophet whose lineage would descend from her.
-Therefore, this surah was revealed in the honor of Lady Fatimah.
+Therefore, this surah was revealed in honor of Lady Fatimah.

 Facts about Surah Kausar

-Surah Kausar, al-Kawthar, or al-Kauthar (سورَةُ الكَوثَر) is the 108th chapter of the Quran (القرآن) which was revealed to Prophet Muhammad in Mecca, therefore, it is called a Makkī (مَكّي) surah.
-Surah Kausar is the shortest surah in the Quran which is found in in the final juz (جُزء) of the Quran, juz 30.
+Surah Kausar, al-Kawthar, or al-Kauthar (سورَةُ الكَوثَر) is the 108th chapter of the Quran (القرآن) that was revealed to Prophet Muhammad in Mecca.
+Therefore, it is called a Makkī (مَكّي) surah.
+Surah Kausar is the shortest surah in the Quran found in in the final juz (جُزء) of the Quran, juz 30.
 The word Kawthar comes from the word kathīr (كَثير: numerous or plentiful) and literally means [a source of great] abundance.
 This surah speaks about how God has gifted Prophet Muhammad a source of great abundance and blessing.
-For this reason, God tells the prophet to pray to Him and sacrifice a camel in celebration of this great gift.
+For this reason, God tells the Prophet to pray to Him and sacrifice a camel in celebration of this great gift.